sandroXP2022/ZoeLLM/README.md

 > ⏳ **Model training can take a few hours depending on the situation...**

 # Testing
-To test the model, you can use `python utils/chat.py` to access the chat program that will interact with the model.
+To test the model, you can use python utils/chat.py to access the chat program that will interact with the model.

+reescreve o Markdown sem erros de formatação